Museum | Laboratory | arth – art for earth | Public art | Sustainable Development | Climate Change

 This sculpture – installation is philosophical and spiritual, teasing subtle nuances of human intelligence and its emotional quotient on one plane, while at the same time, simple, elegant graceful and celebrating the public engagement with art itself – the exciting possibilities of the potters produce as evolved artistic practice made brilliantly simple by the artist for mass consumption.”

 “The artist uses the symbolism of the Noah’s ark to underline the relevance of saving the world.
 A cycle of creation, un-creation, and re-creation, in which the ark plays a pivotal role.
-Noah’s ark is the artist’s imagination of an ancient civilisation in which Noah and his boat were etched in history for saving life on earth from doomsday.
+Noah’s ark is the artist’s juxtaposition of the story of Noah and his boat, etched in history for saving life on earth from doomsday, with the current World Order.
 The artist excavates his impression of how a buried museum might be discovered that houses the Noah’s Ark and the Time Machine and other such creations that hold secrets of sustainable living and how each one of us need to play a role in saving the wrath of Nature if we keep tampering with it.
 We are all clay and could all be the Noah to stop a while and protect our own; by adopting a safe methodology of sustainable living that takes the future generations of our own families and other species to an evolved and secure life through the consciousness of preserving our environment.”

 Zen and the Shrinking River